History of Italy: Unification (1814–1861)

-Southern Question
+Southern question and Italian diaspora

 The transition was not smooth for the south (the "Mezzogiorno").
-The path to unification and modernization created a divide between Northern and Southern Italy.
-People condemned the South for being "backwards" and barbaric, when in truth, compared to Northern Italy, "where there was backwardness, the lag, never excessive, was always more or less compensated by other elements".
-Of course, there had to be some basis for singling out the South like Italy did.
+The path to unification and modernization created a divide between Northern and Southern Italy called Southern question.
 The entire region south of Naples was afflicted with numerous deep economic and social liabilities.
-However, many of the South's political problems and its reputation of being "passive" or lazy (politically speaking) was due to the new government (that was born out of Italy's want for development) that alienated the South and prevented the people of the South from any say in important matters.
-However, on the other hand, transportation was difficult, soil fertility was low with extensive erosion, deforestation was severe, many businesses could stay open only because of high protective tariffs, large estates were often poorly managed, most peasants had only very small plots, and there was chronic unemployment and high crime rates.
+However, many of the South's political problems and its reputation of being "passive" or lazy (politically speaking) was due to the new government that alienated the South.
+On the other hand, transportation was difficult, soil fertility was low with extensive erosion, deforestation was severe, many businesses could stay open only because of high protective tariffs, large estates were often poorly managed, most peasants had only very small plots, and there was chronic unemployment and high crime rates.

-Cavour decided the basic problem was poor government, and believed that could be remedied by strict application of the Piedmonese legal system.
+Cavour decided the basic problem was poor government, and believed that could be remedied by strict application of the Piedmontese legal system.
 The main result was an upsurge in brigandage, which turned into a bloody civil war that lasted almost ten years.
 The insurrection reached its peak mainly in Basilicata and northern Apulia, headed by the brigands Carmine Crocco and Michele Caruso.

-With the end of the southern riots, there was a heavy outflow of millions of peasants in the Italian diaspora, especially to the United States and South America.
+With the end of the southern riots, there was an outflow of millions of peasants in the Italian diaspora, especially to the United States and South America.
 Others relocated to the northern industrial cities such as Genoa, Milan and Turin, and sent money home.